Mortgage Pre-Approval: What It Is & How to Get Pre-Approved

 DTI ratio

 Your debt-to-income (DTI) ratio compares your income to debts, determining the percentage of your gross monthly income that goes toward paying those debts.
-Lenders like to see borrowers have a DTI of no more than 43%, but the lower, the better because it indicates less of your money income goes toward paying debts, so you’ll have more to pay your mortgage and some left over for saving.
+Lenders like to see borrowers have a DTI of no more than 43%, but the lower, the better because it indicates less of your income goes toward paying debts, so you’ll have more to pay your mortgage and some left over for saving.
 If you have a high DTI ratio, it can make it more difficult to qualify for the loan you want and may lead to a higher interest rate.

 How to Get Pre-Approved for a Mortgage